-4. Summary of key findings and learning to date
+4. Summary of key findings

-As part of a range of activities to develop, promote and sustain a whole system public health approach to violence prevention, in 2020/21 the Merseyside VRP funded a range of programmes, including the development and piloting of the school-based Mentors in Violence Prevention (MVP) programme.
+As part of a range of activities to develop, promote and sustain a whole system public health approach to violence prevention, in 2020/21 the Merseyside VRP funded programmes, including the development and piloting of the school-based Mentors in Violence Prevention (MVP) programme.
 MVP is a school-based violence prevention programme, with a particular emphasis on gender-based violence, which aims to increase non-violent bystander intervention through a peer education approach to inform and empower individuals to become proactive bystanders in the face of violence.
 MVP was implemented in ten pilot schools across Merseyside during the 2020/21 academic year.
-This report presented the emerging findings from a process and outcome evaluation of the pilot MVP programme to document and describe the implementation of the programme, including dose and reach, barriers and facilitators to implementation, sustainability and development, and impacts of the programme.
-Due to the delay in implementation of the programme, at the time of writing, a number of aspects of the evaluation were on hold (including mentor focus groups, mentor follow-up surveys, school staff interviews, and mentee surveys).
-The findings in this report have been primarily based on mentor pre and post training surveys completed to date (missing mentor cohorts from two schools) and school development officer interviews, thus emerging findings and conclusions should be considered in light of these limitations and potential biases.
+This report presented the findings from a process and outcome evaluation of the pilot MVP programme to document and describe the implementation of the programme, including dose and reach, barriers and facilitators to implementation, sustainability and development, and impacts of the programme.